pionl/laravel-chunk-upload/readme.md

 is present in the request, it will create the save object.

-If the file in the request is chunk, it will create the `ChunkSave` object, otherwise creates the `SingleSave` which doesnt nothing at this moment.
+If the file in the request is chunk, it will create the `ChunkSave` object, otherwise creates the `SingleSave` which doesn't nothing at this moment.

 ## Example